BadReview-Org/BadReview/README.md

 This is a web application whose target audience are enthusiast gamers who want to **discover, rate and review new games**.
 The application's concept is inspired by platforms like **IGDB** (API that's used to fetch videogames metadata) or **IMDB**, among others.

+---

+You can access the **website application** for the current release (v1.0) here: https://badreview-org.github.io/

 ### Developers

 - [Lautaro Peralta](https://www.linkedin.com/in/lautaroperalta)